code-423n4/2022-11-non-fungible-findings/data/Sathish9098-Q.md

     }
 -------------------------------------------------------------------------------------------------------------------------------------------------------------

-4)          REQUIRE STAEMENT NOT RETURNED ANY ERROR CODES.
-WITHOUT ERROR CODES DON'T KNOW WHAT ERROR OCCURS IN THE CONDITION CHECKS
+4)          REQUIRE STAEMENT NOT REVERTED ANY ERROR CODES.
+WITHOUT ERROR CODES DON'T KNOW WHAT AND WHY THE ERROR OCCURS  IN THE CONDITION CHECKS

 FILE:  2022-11-non-fungible/contracts/Exchange.sol

+There are 4 instances of this issue:

 240:   require(sell.order.side == Side.Sell);

+573:   require(remainingETH >= price);

+2022-11-non-fungible/contracts/Pool.sol

+45:    require(_balances[msg.sender] >= amount);

+49:     require(success);

 --------------------------------------------------------------------------------------------------------------------------------------------------------------